Intaglio (printmaking)

-Intaglio (/ɪnˈtæli.oʊ, -ˈtɑːli-/ in-TAL-ee-oh-,_---TAH-lee--; [inˈtaʎʎo]) is the family of printing and printmaking techniques in which the image is incised into a surface and the incised line or sunken area holds the ink.
+Intaglio (/ɪnˈtæli.oʊ, -ˈtɑːli-/ in-TAL-ee-oh-,_---TAH-lee--; [inˈtaʎʎo]) is the group of printing and printmaking techniques in which an image is incised into a surface and the incised line or sunken area holds the ink.
 It is the direct opposite of a relief print where the parts of the matrix that make the image stand above the main surface.

-Normally, copper or in recent times zinc sheets, called plates, are used as a surface or matrix, and the incisions are created by etching, engraving, drypoint, aquatint or mezzotint, often in combination.
+Normally copper, or in recent times zinc, sheets called plates are used as a surface or matrix, and the incisions are created by etching, engraving, drypoint, aquatint or mezzotint, often in combination.
 Collagraphs may also be printed as intaglio plates.

 After the decline of the main relief technique of woodcut around 1550, the intaglio techniques dominated both artistic printmaking as well as most types of illustration and popular prints until the mid 19th century.

+The word "intaglio" describes prints created from plates where the ink-bearing regions are recessed beneath the plate's surface.
+Though brass, zinc, and other materials are occasionally utilized, copper is the most common material for the plates.

 Process

-In intaglio printing, the lines to be printed are cut into a metal (e.g. copper) plate by means either of a cutting tool called a burin, held in the hand – in which case the process is called engraving; or through the corrosive action of acid – in which case the process is known as etching.
-In etching, for example, the plate is pre-covered in a thin, acid-resistant resin or wax ground.
-Using etching needles or burins, the artist or writer (etcher) engraves their image (therefore to be only where the plate beneath is exposed).
+In intaglio printing, the lines to be printed are cut into a metal (e.g. copper) plate by means either of a cutting tool called a burin, held in the hand—in which case the process is called engraving; or through the corrosive action of acid—in which case the process is known as etching.

+In etching, for example, the plate is covered in a thin, acid-resistant resin or wax ground.
+Using etching needles or burins, the artist or writer (etcher) engraves their image through the ground to expose the plate beneath.
 The plate's ground side is then dipped into acid, or the acid poured onto it.
 The acid bites into the surface of the plate where it was exposed.
 Biting is a printmaking term to describe the acid's etching, or incising, of the image; its duration depends on the acid strength, metal's reactivity, temperature, air pressure and the depth desired.
 After the plate is sufficiently bitten it is removed from the acid bath, the ground is removed gently and the plate is usually dried or cleaned.

 To print an intaglio plate, ink or inks are painted, wiped and/or dabbed into the recessed lines (such as with brushes/rubber gloves/rollers).
 The plate is then rubbed with tarlatan cloth to remove most of its waste (surface ink) and a final smooth wipe is often done with newspaper or old public phone book pages, leaving it in the incisions.
 Dampened paper will usually be fed against the plate, covered by a blanket, so when pressed by rolling press it is squeezed into the plate's ink-filled grooves with uniform very high pressure.
 The blanket is then lifted, revealing the paper and printed image.
 The final stages repeat for each copy needed.